itskalvik/docker-sgp-tools/README.md

 ![Image title](.assets/demo.png)

-Use ```docker-compose -f sitl-compose.yml exec sgptools bash``` to get a new terminal.
+Use ```docker compose -f sitl-compose.yml exec sgptools bash``` to get a new terminal.
 Run the following commands in separate terminals in the docker container:

 - Launch Gazebo with the [AION R1 UGV](https://github.com/ArduPilot/SITL_Models/blob/master/Gazebo/docs/AionR1.md):
     ```